 - e.
 To take care of others.
-To care for a family member, friend, or pet in another household, and to transport family members, friends, or pets for activities as allowed by this Emergency Order. - f.
-This Order does not govern the relationship between individuals who live in Alachua County and work in another County.
-It is up to those employers to determine whether the employee living in Alachua County should appear for work. - g.
-Any business owner or property owner may take the temperature of any individual seeking to enter the property if the temperature is taken in a non-contact method.
-If the temperature is 100.3 °F. or 38 °C. or above, the individual may have their entry denied. - 5.
+To care for a family member, friend, or pet in another household, and to transport family members, friends, or pets for activities as allowed by this Emergency Order. - 5.
 All Essential Businesses and Operations are encouraged to remain open.
-To the greatest extent feasible, Essential Businesses and Operations shall comply with Social Distancing Requirements as defined in this Emergency Order, including by maintaining six-foot distance between both employees and members of the public always, including when any customers are standing in line.
-OSHA guidelines regarding COVID-3990 shall in publication https://www.osha.gov/Publications/OSHA3990.pdf or subsequent rules.
-Workers shall be educated by employers of the standards and require that standards be present on worksites; and an anonymous telephone report line shall be created for employees who believe that they are being required to work in sub-standard conditions.
-To the extent that there is a governing body or licensure group that imposes more stringent guidelines than OSHA, then the business shall comply with those requirements.
-All employers are required to allow their employees to wear personal protective equipment.1 - 6.
+To the greatest extent feasible, Essential Businesses and Operations shall comply with Social Distancing Requirements as defined in this Emergency Order, including by maintaining six-foot distance between both employees and members of the public at all times, including when any customers are standing in line. - 6.
 Essential Infrastructure.
 For purposes of this Emergency Order, individuals may leave their residence to provide any services or perform any work necessary to offer, provision, operate, maintain and repair Essential Infrastructure.

-Essential Infrastructure includes, but is not limited to: food production, distribution, and sale; construction required in response to this public health emergency, hospital construction, and construction of medical facilities and public works construction; building management and maintenance; airport operations; operation and maintenance of utilities, including water, sewer, and gas; electrical (including power generation, distribution, and production of raw materials); distribution centers; roads, highways, railroads, and public transportation; cybersecurity operations; flood control; solid waste and recycling collection and removal; and internet, video, and telecommunications systems (including the provision of essential global, national, and local infrastructure for computing services, business infrastructure, communications, and web-based services).
+Essential Infrastructure includes, but is not limited to: food production, distribution, and sale; construction (except construction required in response to this public health emergency, hospital construction, and construction of medical facilities and public works construction); building management and maintenance; airport operations; operation and maintenance of utilities, including water, sewer, and gas; electrical (including power generation, distribution, and production of raw materials); distribution centers; roads, highways, railroads, and public transportation; cybersecurity operations; flood control; solid waste and recycling collection and removal; and internet, video, and telecommunications systems (including the provision of essential global, national, and local infrastructure for computing services, business infrastructure, communications, and web-based services).